fhardison/fhardison.github.io/_greek/recomended_books.md

 I have not used this book (available [here](https://www.amazon.com/Learn-Read-New-Testament-Greek/dp/0805444939)), but Black is one of the pioneers in bringing the insights of modern linguistics to Koine Greek studies &ndash; at least from my perspective.
 I would like to look through it one day.
 And though I have not read it, I would recommend it based on the reputation of its author.

+# Greek readers

+The [Simonides Project](https://simonidesproject.github.io/SimonidesPage/index.html) has reformatted [Greek](https://simonidesproject.github.io/SimonidesPage/book.greek.html) and Latin readers that are out of print and no longer under copyright.
+They are free and look fantastic.

 # Reference Works